 Please note, ANMAC will not accept emails that are sent from free web-based email accounts.
 Emails sent from other addresses will be accepted at the discretion of the assessor.

 2. Collect and scan copies of the following original supporting documents (requirements for scanned copies):

 - change of name documents (marriage certificate, decree nisi, deed poll)

-- a passport-sized photograph taken in the last 6 months
+- an official passport-sized photograph taken in the last 6 months

 - Graduation certificate and transcript.
 Your transcript must include commencement and completion dates.